raspy135/Qun-synthesizer/README.md

 7. MONO/DUO/POLY

 	One synthesizer can be used as Monophonic or Duophonic.

 	* Mono = Mono (2 OSCs per voice)
 	* Duo = Duo Tone (1 OSC per voice)

 	With duo tone mode, MIX should be middle and set the same parameters to both EGs.

+	Here is an example to set up Duo mode
+	1. Initialize tone
+	2. Set MIX to middle (64)
+	3. Set "OSC2 ENV SEL" to "EG2"
+	4. Set this parameter to "Duo" mode
+	5. Play two notes by external MIDI keyboard.
+You will hear two voices.

 	Poly Mono and Poly Duo is for multiple device stacked configuration.
 You can use multiple Qun Synthesizers to build polyphonic synth.
 	Please see “Polyphonic setup” for detail.